Take a moment to Meet Mike and discover how he talked his parents into bringing him to Anchorage with them in 1950 when Mike was only 3 years old.

 Being part of The Varsity Show crew led me to a 30 career in television and motion picture production.

-After being on The Varsity Show crew, I hung around long enough that KTVA offered me the honor of hosting The Varsity Show.
+While working on The Varsity Show crew, I hung around long enough and KTVA offered me the honor of hosting The Varsity Show.

 And while I was introducing all the latest songs for Anchorage teens to dance to, I met the lady who would become my wife.

 The beautiful lady on the right is Mary, who was a staff dancer on The Varsity Show.
-Back then we referred to her as a “Go Go” dancer, complete with white boots and fun dance costumes.
+Back then, we referred to her as a “Go Go” dancer.
+And yes, she wore those white boots and fun dance costumes.

-Together, Mary and I created this wonderful, nostalgic website to preserve your memories of living in Anchorage, Alaska.
+Together, Mary and I created this wonderful, nostalgic website to preserve your memories of growing up and living in Anchorage, Alaska.

-Now you know the whole story - well part of it anyway.
+That's the whole story - well at least part of the story.

-The best way to learn the entire story is to read the wonderful, fun and nostalgic stories sent to us by website visitors just like you.
+Now you can read and enjoy the wonderful, fun and nostalgic stories here on Anchorage Memories, sent to us by website visitors just like you.

 and